atharva-malik/FPV-Drone/JOURNAL.md

 ---
-title: "2-in-1 Cinema+FPV drone"
+title: "Ghast drone"
 author: "@Chaos"
-description: "A drone that can be switched from FPV to Cinema mode from the flick of a switch"
+description: "A drone that is flown as a Ghast"
 created_at: "2025-05-06"
 ---
+## Total Time Spent: 35 hrs
 # May 5th: Researched Parts and started BOM

 I am researching the parts required to build the drone.
 [This](https://oscarliang.com/) website has been a great help and has helped me finalise my parts list.
 The BOM will soon be added as a seperate file.